ironexdev/ent-stack/README.md

 The ENT Stack is a robust, full-stack monorepo starter kit that integrates <ins>**E**</ins>xpress 5, <ins>**N**</ins>ext.js 15, and <ins>**T**</ins>RPC, offering a streamlined solution for web app development.

-It allows you to build and share code between frontend and backend in a single project while maintaining the flexibility to host them independently.
+It allows you to build and **share code** between frontend and backend in a single project while maintaining the flexibility to **host them separately**.

 ## Getting Started